-Then head right next door to the Carrara Sports and Leisure Centre for the women’s Lightweight and Heavyweight Para Powerlifting finals (PO1001) commencing at 2:30pm.
+Then head right next door to the Carrara Sports and Leisure Centre for the women’s lightweight and heavyweight Para Powerlifting finals (PO1002) commencing at 2:30pm.

-Finishing up at 5:45pm you can then head to the next arena for the men’s, women’s and mixed singles and doubles Badminton preliminaries (BD1002).
+Finishing up at 5:45pm you can then head to Arena 2 for the men’s and women’s mixed, singles and doubles Badminton preliminaries (BD1002).
 The session did start at 4:30pm, but that doesn’t matter to a sports nut like you, and this gives you the option to decide on which arena deserves your unwavering support.

 Feasting on the multitude of sports for over 12 hours, by the time the badminton preliminaries finish at 10:30pm, you have had an unbelievable day filled with sporting action and memories that will last forever.